tupleapp/design-docs/tag-team-mouse-mode.md

 ## Context

 As of v0.11.5 (1/11/19), Free-for-all Mode is the source of many bugs.

 The differences in external mice vs trackpads and across distinct macOS versions leads to lots of complexity.
 It's tricky to handle edge cases like showing the correct pointer type.

 It's also not clear how useful our users find Free-for-all Mode.
-(Let's show this doc to them and see what they think.)

 We suspect that Tag Team will be much easier to implement correctly.

 ## Goals

-- Provide a mouse mode that offers many of the benefits of Free-for-all Mode, but with lower complexity and tendency for buginess.
+- Replace Free-for-all Mode with something that provides many of the benefits but with lower complexity and tendency for buginess.

+- Eliminate the phantom pointer effect.

 - Give our early users a reliable mouse mode quickly, which buys time to perfect Free-for-all Mode.

 ## Non-goals

-- Unless user feedback strongly suggests that it would be acceptable, the goal of Tag Team is not to replace Free-for-all Mode.

 - It is not our goal to spend a huge amount of development effort on this task.
   If Tag Team proves to be equally complex to implement, the effort should be